danspielman/Laplacians.jl/docs/wholeAPI.md

 ### readIJ
-to read a simple edge list, each line being an (i, j) pair
+To read a simple edge list, each line being an (i, j) pair

 ```julia